 Amorie’s practice focuses on the representation of clients in environmental and energy matters.
 She represents public and private clients in environmental litigation, environmental regulatory counseling, and environmental transactional work.
 Her work on behalf of clients has involved assisting with regulatory matters before the New Jersey Board of Public Utilities, New Jersey Department of Environmental Protection, and Pennsylvania Department of Environmental Protection, in addition to appellate litigation matters before the New Jersey Superior Court Appellate Division and the Superior Court of Pennsylvania on behalf of utilities and developers.

 Amorie applies experience gained while holding various positions at PPL Electric Utilities, an investor-owned utility serving several regions throughout Eastern Pennsylvania, to help clients navigate environmental and utility issues.
 While at PPL, Amorie served as a business analyst within its project management department and was a key team member responsible for overseeing supplier contracts for transmission, distribution, and metering projects.
 After two years, she transitioned into the Office of General Counsel for PPL Corporation, the utility’s parent holding company, where she served as a law clerk.
-She performed legal research on a wide range of transactional and litigation matters affecting the power generation and utilities industry, including corporate issues, construction disputes, real estate siting issues, and transactions involving the Pennsylvania Public Utility Commission and Federal Energy Regulatory Commission.
+She performed legal research on a wide range of transactional and litigation matters affecting the power generation and utilities industry, including corporate issues, construction disputes, real estate siting issues, and transactions involving the Federal Energy Regulatory Commission.

 Amorie is an active member of Cozen O’Connor’s Women’s Initiative and a member of the Young Professionals Council of the Chamber of Commerce for Greater Philadelphia.
 She is also a member of the Energy Association of Pennsylvania.